shmootidy/Chatty/README.md

 ### Notifications
 Users are notified under these circumstances:
-  * When a new user logs on
+  - When a new user logs on
-  * When a user logs off
+  - When a user logs off
-  * When a user changes their name
+  - When a user changes their name

 ### Display Number of Users
 Users can see how many other users are logged in in the navbar.

+## Dependencies
+*(See package.json files for full list of dependencies.)*

+### Client-side:
+  - Babel
+  - Sass
+  - Webpack
+  - React / ReactDOM

+### Server-side:
+  - Express
+  - Websocket